Optical System Design

 A survey of both refractive and reflective design forms will be discussed along with their limiting aberrations and uses in optical systems.
 Refractive design forms to be covered range from simple singlets to wide angle and telephoto designs.
 Reflective design forms to be covered range from a two element Cassegrain to three and four mirror unobscured anastigmats.

-Laboratory - Advanced Optimization Techniques, Professor Julie Bentley (Rochester)
+Optimization and Tolerancing, Professor Julie Bentley (Rochester)

 Stray light mechanisms, bidirectional scatter distribution function (BSDF), total integrated scatter (TIS), Lambertian scatter, scatter from optical surfaces, scatter from paints, scatter from particulates, rough surfaces, a rational approach to stray light analysis, stray light metrics (PST, percent stray light, contrast/veiling glare, ghost image formation, unintended diffraction orders, thermal self-emission, infield stray light, diffraction), well-baffled systems.

-Illumination Design (includes software demos/laboratory) Mr. Richard Pfisterer (Photon Engineering)
+Illumination Design, Mr. Richard Pfisterer (Photon Engineering)

 Basics of illumination design, review of radiometry and photometry, etendue, ray statistics, modeling sources, compound parabolic concentrators (CPCs), edge ray principle, lightpipes, hybrid optics, an introduction to backlit displays and projection displays, tolerancing.